-On the day after the people had given him their allegiance at Saqifa, Abu Bakr came to the mosque of the Holy Prophet (S) and seated himself on the pulpit.
+On the day after the people had given him their allegiance at Saqifa, Abu Bakr came to the mosque of the Holy Prophet (S) and sat down on the pulpit.
 A large gathering was present to pledge the general allegiance.
-Umar stood nearby ready to prevent any trouble from the friends and followers of Imam Ali (A).
+Omar stood nearby ready to prevent any trouble from the friends and followers of Imam Ali (A).